| |

 The underground and aerial tubers are tonic herbs and can be baked or fried.
 Use for nerve pain, irritable bowel syndrome, spermatorrhea, or female tonic.

 This herb can be grown almost anywhere.
-In Chinese medicine, it is called yin chen and is used as an hepatoprotective and to treat jaundice, inflammation of the gall bladder, and infections of staphylococcus.
-It is highly fragrant and easy to grow, even likes poor soil, but it cannot grow in the shade.
+In Chinese medicine, it is called yin chen and is considered a hepatoprotective herb.
+It is used to treat jaundice, inflammation of the gall bladder, and infections, especially staphylococcus and streptococcus.
+It is native to North Africa and tropical Asia, but will grow almost anywhere, even in poor soil, but it does like like shade.
+It is fragrant and beautiful.

 Achillea millefolium